kokkos/kokkos-core-wiki/Testing-Process-Details.md

 - Step 1: Testing Kokkos itself using test_all_sandia

-- Step 2: Testing of Kokkos integrated into Trilinos (config/trilinos-integration/*.sh)
+- Step 2: Testing of Kokkos integrated into Trilinos via ATDM configurations as well as against LAMMPS and SPARC.

 - Step 3: Locally update CHANGELOG, merge into master, edit config/master_history.txt

-- Step 4: Locally snapshot new master into corresponding Trilinos branch (develop or temporary), push with checking-test-sems.sh
+- Step 4: Locally snapshot new master into corresponding Trilinos kokkos-promotion branch and issue pull-request against Trilinos' develop branch.

-- Step 5: Push local Kokkos master to GitHub (need Owner approval)
+- Step 5: Push local Kokkos master to GitHub after Trilinos pull request was accepted.

 Steps 1, 2, and 4 include testing that may fail.
 These failures must be fixed either by pull requests to Kokkos develop, or by creating a new Trilinos branch for parts of Trilinos that must be updated.
 This is what usually takes the most time.